Mahjong: Tiles

 There are variations that feature specific use of tiles.
 Some three-player versions remove the North wind and one Chinese provincial version has no honors.
 Korean mahjong removes the bamboo suit or at least its numbers 2–8 so that terminals can be used.
 Japanese mahjong rarely uses flowers or seasons.
-The seasons are removed in Korean mahjong, while many Southeast Asian sets have more flower series.
+Korean mahjong uses seasons but calls them flowers, while many Southeast Asian sets have more flower series.

 Wild cards and jokers

 Some mahjong variants accept wildcard tiles.
 The wildcard tiles are decided at the beginning of the game by choosing one random tile.
 The wild card could be the immediately following tile on the wall, after distributing tiles to all players, or it could also be separately decided by a dice throw.
 Wildcard tiles cannot be discarded and can only replace tiles in chows.
 Wildcard tiles cannot replace tiles in pungs and kongs.
 For example, if a character 4 is chosen, then character 4 and the next sequential tile, character 5, can be used as wild cards in this round.
 (When the wildcard indicator is chosen and exposed, only 3 tiles remain of the same denomination, so the next tile in the suit will also be used as a wildcard, adding to 7 wildcard tiles for 4 players.)
 Also, if a tile numbered 9 is the indicator, the suits circle back to 1, after 9.
 Thus, the number 9 and 1 are wild cards.

 Also, if the chosen tile is not in the suited tiles, the wild cards are decided in rules:

 Top eight are Vietnamese jokers.
 Bottom four are Chinese.